 Why Facebook Groups are Better than Facebook Pages

-I’m going to be real for a second- traditional Facebook business PAGES suck.
+I’m going to be real for a second- traditional Facebook business PAGES suck (most of the time.)
 They were so popular a few years back when Facebook was basically the only place that businesses were but since then, businesses have spread their social media presences everywhere and some of the younger crowd has sworn off Facebook completely to leave their grandmas and aunties to compare “type amen when you see this post” memes.